jasper-zanjani/notes/devops/ansible.md

-# Ansible configuration management
+# Ansible
 Ansible is an automation tool used for configuration management using human-readable YAML templates.
-Ansible is distinguished for being **agentless**, meaning no special software is required on the nodes it manages.
+Ansible is distinguished for being **agentless**, meaning no special software is required on the nodes it manages.\
-Ansible **playbooks** represent a sequence of scripted actions which apply changes uniformly over a set of hosts.  **Modules** are standalone scripts that enable a particular task across many OSes, services, applications, etc. Predefined modules are available in the **module library**, and new ones can be defined via Python or JSON.\
+Ansible [**playbooks**](#playbooks) represent a sequence of scripted actions which apply changes uniformly over a set of hosts.  [**Modules**](#modules) are standalone scripts that enable a particular task across many OSes, services, applications, etc. Predefined modules are available in the **module library**, and new ones can be defined via Python or JSON.\
 Ansible host management relies on a `.ini` file containing a list of IP addresses or hostnames organized in groups.\
 There are several areas where Ansible can be used in personal projects for learning purposes. [[8](#sources)]
 1. Use the [`users`](#users) module to manage users, assign groups, and define custom aliases in the `profile` property.